MS Access Database Not Opening Fix

 - Checking for Error Messages or Pop-Up Warnings: Pay attention to any error messages or pop-up warnings that may appear when you attempt to open the database.
 These messages can provide important clues about what is causing the issue.
 Make a note of any specific error codes or messages, as they can guide your troubleshooting efforts.

-Fixing Common Errors
+Fixing Common Errors of MS Access Database Not Opening

 - Repairing a Corrupted Database: If your database is corrupted, using the “Compact and Repair” tool in MS Access can often resolve the issue.
 To do this, open MS Access (without opening the database) and go to the “Database Tools” tab, then select “Compact and Repair Database.”
 Before you attempt this, ensure you create a backup of the database to prevent any data loss.